matiboux/matiboux-guides/app/app/src/content/docs/system/wsl/install.md

 Install a distro using the command: `wsl --install {distro}`.

-Notably, you can install:
+Notably, you can install Ubuntu, Debian, Kali Linux, Oracle Linux, or OpenSUSE.
-- Ubuntu
-- Debian
-- Kali Linux
-- Oracle Linux
-- OpenSUSE

 ### Install Ubuntu